tinspham209/memories-application/README.md

 - how to use redux in project
 - CRUD in server (CREATE, READ, UPDATE, DELETE)
-- separate each modules, controller, routes(views),
+- separate each models, controllers, routes,

 I have understand about

-- how to apply redux thunk
+- how to apply redux thunk to project
+- structure with Material-UI
 - how to style component with makeStyles
+- working with mongoDB
+- send database to cloud (cloud.mongodb.com)
+- how to send setState of useState to children

 Next Steps:

-- Display Posts in UI
-- Update Post
 - Delete Post
+- Like Post

 ### Directory Structure